Sulaymon333/gatsby-playground/README.md

 ## Welomce to my Gatsbyjs-website tutorial coding challenge

-### Part 6 from gatsbyjs website tutorial - transformer plugins
+### Part 7 from gatsbyjs website tutorial - programmatically create pages from data

 This is where I track my personal study of Gatsbyjs tutorial from Gatsbyjs website itself.
 Please switch to different branches to see more on my learnings and projects.

 I learnt the following in this tutorial

-- What are transformer plugins?
+- How to create slugs/pathnames for pages - only for markdown files
-- How to create and display a list of site's markdown files on homepage
+- How to programmatically create paged using the slugs

 Happy Coding 😀